 Zoketsu Norman Fischer

 is a poet and Zen Buddhist priest.
-For many years he has taught at the San Francisco Zen Center, the oldest and largest of the new Buddhist organizations in the West, where he served as Co-abbot from 1995-2000.
-He is presently a Senior Dharma Teacher there as well as the founder and spiritual director of the Everyday Zen Foundation
+For many years he has taught at the San Francisco Zen Center, the oldest and largest of the new Buddhist organizations in the West, where he served as co-Abbot from 1995-2000.
+He is currently a Senior Dharma Teacher there as well as the founder and spiritual director of the Everyday Zen Foundation

 , an organization dedicated to adapting Zen Buddhist teachings to Western culture.